mda84/question-rewrite/README.md

 - **test.ipynb:** Notebook for testing the best-performing BART model on the test set.
 - **data/**: Directory containing dataset files.
 - **models/**: Directory to store trained models and tokenizers.
-- **src/**: Contains scripts for data processing, model training, and evaluation.

 ## Pre-trained Models and Tokenizers